wp-plugins/wp-ulike/readme.txt

 Donate link: http://alimir.ir
 Author: Ali Mirzaei
 Tags: wp ulike, wordpress youlike plugin, like button, rating, vote, voting, most liked posts, wordpress like page, wordpress like post, wordpress vote page, wordpress vote post, wp like page, wp like post, wp like plugin
-Requires at least: 3.1
+Requires at least: 3.0
-Tested up to: 3.9.2
+Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP ULike plugin allows to integrate Ajax Like Button into your WordPress website to allow your visitors to like pages and posts.
+WP ULike plugin allows to integrate Ajax Like Button into your WordPress website to allow your visitors to like and dislike pages and posts.

 == Description ==

-WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like pages and posts.
+WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and dislike pages and posts.
 Its very simple to use and support a widget to display the most liked posts.

 = Demo =